n-ika/n-ika.github.io/research.markdown

 II) **Recognizing repetitive yet not neccessarily identical patterns**

-Thomas Schatz and I are aiming in this project to describe an automatic, low-level mechanism of recognizing repetitive sounds by either adults, infants or animals.
+Thomas Schatz and I are aiming to describe an automatic, low-level mechanism of recognizing repetitive sounds by either adults, infants or animals.
 Our goal is to show that such a mechanism can be at play in various seemingly unrelated effects observed by prior research: white noise memory effects, compressed speech recognition, MMN effects, potentially infant sound learning (memory of words, syllable repetition and more).
 In all these, repetition of sounds is recognized by the brain, even when the inputs have no content (white noise), when the listeners are not consciously aware of it (MMN) or they do not speak the language yet (infant word memory).

 To do this, we are describing efficient neural processing that takes as input a continuous signal with local time dependencies, spatializes a small chunk of the signal (i.e. 300ms) and given that predicts the input at the following time step.
 The combination of the spatialization and prediction is done by reservoir and predictive coding mechanisms.